Meditative Stillness In A Galloping World

 — Michael Martin Murphey

-You can weave the verses of this song into the context of your personal life.
-Murphey recognizes the fluidity of the symbolism in the verses and wisely resists trying to limit its interpretation, leaving it instead to each listener.
+Murphey recognized the fluidity of the symbolism in the verses and wisely resisted trying to limit its interpretation, leaving it instead to each listener.

-I picture this aging, weathered farmer coming to the end of his life, setting aside the harshness of these outer planes and riding freely in the wind with Wildfire.
-Naming the horse Wildfire harkens to the inner fire burning brightly inside all of us.
+An aging, weathered farmer comes to the end of his life and he rides freely in the wind with Wildfire.
+The name Wildfire harkens to the inner fire burning brightly inside all of us.